 RiverSmart Communities and Federal Collaborators: Attuning federal agencies and programs with state, regional and local efforts

-This project recognizes the significant role federal agencies and programs in flood response and recovery, and undertakes specific workshops and research activities to optimize the partnership between federal agencies and state or local counterparts for the best possible resilient river management in New England.
+This project recognizes the significant role of federal agencies and programs in flood response and recovery, and undertakes specific workshops and research activities to optimize the partnership between federal agencies and state or local counterparts for the best possible resilient river management in New England.